 | Display | 0.12 | 0-0.80 |

-Search campaigns deliver 2x the ROAS of Performance Max.
-This isn't a marginal difference — it's a fundamental gap that PMax's cross-channel reach hasn't closed.
+Search delivers 2x the ROAS of PMax.
+Not a marginal difference.
+A fundamental gap that PMax's cross-channel reach hasn't closed.

 The Conversion Rate Problem